 Then I stuck in my house plants/potting soil!
 SO CUTE!

 It’s important to use oil-based paint if you’re going to put plants in… latex paint will start to flake off after while.

 Now… the girls and I will give our best effort at keeping these little plants alive.
-I’ve been doing pretty good lately!
-I think my subconscious New Years Resolution was to incorporate more plans in my home, because they make a room feel so much more alive and cheerful!
+I’ve been doing pretty good lately! they make a room feel so much more alive and cheerful!

 Thanks for pinning!!